-Know the Signs, Act FAST It’s summer time, which hopefully means more time to sit back, relax and let your guard down.
+Every Second Counts.
+Know the Signs of a Stroke.
+It’s summer time, which hopefully means more time to sit back, relax and let your guard down.
 But there’s one medical condition you should remain vigilant about: stroke.

 Gail was gardening when she started having a stroke.
 She was rushed to the hospital and received a lifesaving procedure that uses a catheter to pull the stroke causing clot from the brain.